tal-z/SoundsLike/README.md

 <h1>Welcome to the SoundsLike module.</h1>
 <h3>SoundsLike helps find words that sound like other words.

-Soundslike uses the CMU Pronouncing Dictionary.
-It also offers some tools for working with dictionaries, if you prefer to use your own.
+Soundslike uses the CMU Pronouncing Dictionary.It also offers some tools for working with dictionaries, if you prefer to use your own.
 </h3>